drtyhlpr/rpi23-gen-image/README.md

 Set Proxy server address.
 Using a local Proxy-Cache like `apt-cacher-ng` will speed-up the bootstrapping process because all required Debian packages will only be downloaded from the Debian mirror site once.

 ##### `APT_INCLUDES`=""
-A comma seperated list of additional packages to be installed during bootstrapping.
+A comma separated list of additional packages to be installed during bootstrapping.

 #### General system settings:
 ##### `HOSTNAME`="rpi2-jessie"